EwanColquhoun/AnimalPairs/README.md

     * The icons came from [Font Awesome](https://fontawesome.com/).
     * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
     * The framework for the timer came from [Daniel Hug](https://jsfiddle.net/Daniel_Hug/pvk6p/).
+    * The code for the dropdown buttons was inspired by [W3Schools](https://www.w3schools.com/css/css_dropdowns.asp).
+    * The code for the sound toggle was inspired by [Marcus Connor](https://codepen.io/marcusconnor/pen/QJNvMa ).

 * ## Media
     * The animal sound effects were from [Free Sound Effects](https://www.freesoundeffects.com).